- Open Access

 Another approach to evidence synthesis that has emerged recently is the production of evidence maps .
 The purpose of these evidence maps is similar to scoping reviews to identify and analyse gaps in the knowledge base [37, 38].
 In fact, most evidence mapping articles cite seminal scoping review guidance for their methods .
 The two approaches therefore have many similarities, with perhaps the most prominent difference being the production of a visual database or schematic (i.e. map) which assists the user in interpreting where evidence exists and where there are gaps .
 As Miake-Lye states, at this stage ‘it is difficult to determine where one method ends and the other begins.’
 Both approaches may be valid when the indication is for determining the extent of evidence on a particular topic, particularly when highlighting gaps in the research.

-Defining characteristics of traditional literature reviews, scoping reviews and systematic reviews
+Comparing and contrasting the characteristics of traditional literature reviews, scoping reviews and systematic reviews may help clarify the true essence of these different types of reviews (see Table 1).

 There is some overlap across the six listed purposes for conducting a scoping review described in this paper.
 For example, it is logical to presume that if a review group were aiming to identify the types of available evidence in a field they would also be interested in identifying and analysing gaps in the knowledge base.
 Other combinations of purposes for scoping reviews would also make sense for certain questions/aims.
 However, we have chosen to list them as discrete reasons in this paper in an effort to provide some much needed clarity on the appropriate purposes for conducting scoping reviews.
 As such, scoping review authors should not interpret our list of indications as a discrete list where only one purpose can be identified.